MTA: Feds must act now on bailout

-A freeze would be placed on the $51 billion five-year capital plan.
+A freeze would be placed on the $51 billion five-year capital plan, which includes elevators for dozens of subway stations.
 Long Island Rail Road and Metro North service also could be drastically curtailed.

 Foye also said the American taxpayer has plenty to lose in a protracted delay of funding.